Dean Rusk: Career prior to 1961

-While studying in England as a Rhodes Scholar at St. John's College, Oxford, he received the Cecil Peace Prize in 1933.
+While studying in England as a Rhodes scholar at St. John's College, Oxford, he received the Cecil Peace Prize in 1933.
 Rusk's experiences of the events of the early 1930s decisively shaped his later views, as he told Karnow in an interview: I was a senior in college the year that the Japanese seized Manchuria and I have the picture still etched in my mind from the newsreel of the Chinese ambassador standing before the League of Nations, pleading for help against the Japanese attack.
 I myself was present in the Oxford Union on that night in 1933, when they passed the motion that "this house will not fight for king and country" ...So one cannot have lived through those years and not have some pretty strong feelings ... that it was the failure of the governments of the world to prevent aggression that made the catastrophe of World War II inevitable.

 Military in Southeast Asia

-During the 1930s Rusk served in the Army reserves.
+During the 1930s, Rusk served in the Army reserves.
 He was called to active duty in December 1940 as a captain.
 He served as a staff officer in the China Burma India Theater.
 During the war, Rusk had authorized an air drop of arms to the Viet Minh guerrillas in Vietnam commanded by his future enemy Ho Chi Minh.
-At war's end he was a colonel, decorated with the Legion of Merit with Oak Leaf Cluster.
+At war's end, he was a colonel, decorated with the Legion of Merit with Oak Leaf Cluster.

-State Department 1945-1953
+State Department 1945–1953

-Rusk returned to America to work briefly for the War Department in Washington.
+Rusk returned to America to work briefly for the War Department in Washington, DC.
 He joined the Department of State in February 1945, and worked for the office of United Nations Affairs.
 In the same year, he suggested splitting Korea into spheres of U.S. and of Soviet influence at the 38th parallel north.
 After Alger Hiss left State in January 1947, Rusk succeeded him (as director of the Office of Special Political Affairs), according to Max Lowenthal.

 Rusk was a supporter of the Marshall Plan and of the United Nations.
 In 1948, he supported the Secretary of State George Marshall in advising Truman against recognizing Israel, fearing it would damage relations with oil-rich Arab states like Saudi Arabia, but was overruled by Truman's legal counsel, Clark Clifford, who persuaded the president to recognize Israel.
 When Marshall was asked to explain why he did not resign over the recognition of Israel, he replied that the secretary of state did not resign over decisions made by the president who had the ultimate control of foreign policy.
 Rusk, who admired Marshall, supported his decision and always quoted the remark made by Truman: "The president makes the foreign policy".
 In 1949, he was made deputy Undersecretary of State under Dean Acheson, who had replaced Marshall as secretary of state.